Aron Gaudet: Biography

 In 2015, Gaudet was awarded the Guggenheim fellowship for his work as a filmmaker and in 2014, he was selected as one of Variety's "10 Directors To Watch" for his narrative feature directorial debut, Beneath the Harvest Sky.
 During that time, he co-wrote a screenplay for Crook County, a true story of the 1980s FBI investigation in Chicago called Operation Greylord; the screenplay was selected for the 2015 Black List of top unproduced screenplays.

 In 2018, Gaudet was selected for the Ryan Murphy Half Initiative for Directing for Television.
 He shadow directed on the season finale episode of ‘American Horror Story.’

 In 2019, Gaudet and Gita Pullapilly created the India-US Film Initiative, a program designed to champion and foster Indian filmmakers in Hollywood and US filmmakers in Bollywood.
 Gaudet co-wrote the screenplay, Queenpins, with Gita Pullapilly, which they co-directed in 2020.
 Queenpins is a dark comedy starring Kristen Bell and Vince Vaughn, inspired by the true story of the largest counterfeit coupon caper in history.
 STX sold the domestic rights to Queenpins for a record $21.5 million.
-It is currently streaming on PLUTO, owned by Paramount Global.
+It was previously streamed on PLUTO, owned by Paramount Global, and was in the Netflix Global Top 10 for weeks.
+It is currently streaming on Amazon.'

-In 2023, they directed a $35 million dramatic thriller, "David Armstrong," with 101 Studios' David Glasser producing and starring Jeremy Renner and Billy Bob Thornton.
-This is the first film Jeremy Renner completed since his accident.
+In 2023, Gaudet and Pullapilly directed episode 7, “Paper Piano,” of the second season of the American anthology television series Little America for Apple TV+, and in 2025, they directed two episodes of Season 4 of Tulsa King starring Sylvester Stallone for 101 Studios and Paramount+.
+Gaudet and Pullapilly are attached to direct a $35 million dramatic thriller, "David Armstrong," with 101 Studios' David Glasser producing and starring Jeremy Renner and Billy Bob Thornton.

+Gaudet is one of the writers and directors of the 2026 upcoming action-revenge thriller, Wild World, starring Isabel May.

+Gaudet is a notable speaker on the film industry and has spoken at numerous events, including Film Independent, the Gotham Film & Media Institute, the Toronto International Film Festival, SXSW, DeBartolo Performing Arts Center, and Tribeca.
+Gaudet has been interviewed by major news outlets including the New York Times, Boston Globe, Washington Post, Chicago Tribune, Wall Street Journal, CNN, NBC, The Hollywood Reporter, ABC, Variety, CBS, and Forbes.'